-We have received many inquiries from our customers on how to clear their negative CCRIS (Central Credit Reference Information System) records.
+We have received many inquiries from our customers on how to improve their CCRIS report (Central Credit Reference Information System) records.
 Many people refer negative CCRIS record as a ‘blacklist’ record.

 Do you know that CCRIS or CTOS itself can’t ‘blacklist’ you?
 Both of these institutions just provide your credit record to financial institutions to assess your creditworthiness.
-However, this negative record can prevent an individual from getting his or her bank loan approved.
+However, this negative record can prevent an individual from getting his or her loan approved, such as a personal loan.
 Commonly, a negative CCRIS record includes having:

 - Existing loans overdue for 3 months and above

 - A ‘Special Attention Account’ (SAA) in CCRIS (for debt that has been written off by banks)